pmkovar/rancher-docs/docs/api/workflows/kubeconfigs.md

 kubectl patch feature ext-kubeconfigs -p '{"spec":{"value":false}}'
 ```

+## Kubeconfig Resource

+Kubeconfig is a Rancher resource `kubeconfigs.ext.cattle.io`, which is used to generate kubeconfigs.
+The generated kubeconfigs are then used to configure access to Kubernetes with <code>kubectl</code> or other clients.

 ## Creating a Kubeconfig

 Only a **valid and active** Rancher user can create a Kubeconfig.